Thank you for your support of this ministry!

 Jude’s quote from 1 Enoch doesn’t mean he saw it as Scripture—canonicity wasn’t a well-defined idea in Jesus’ day as it is now—but it shows the cultural world he lived in.
 Texts like 1 Enoch shaped Jewish apocalyptic thought, blending cosmic drama with warnings of divine justice.

 Other New Testament passages also echo Enochic themes, hinting that Jesus and the apostles were familiar with and believed in these ideas.
-While this article focuses on the person of Enoch and not writing attributed, but never authored by him, let’s briefly consider a few examples to spark curiosity before we re-focus our discussion.
+While this article focuses on the person of Enoch, and not the writings attributed, but never authored by him, let’s briefly consider a few examples to spark curiosity before we re-focus our discussion.

 The Books of Enoch influenced Second Temple Judaism and early Christianity.
 For instance, in Matthew 22:29–30 (cf. Mark 12:24–25, Luke 20:34–36), Jesus says angels don’t marry, aligning with 1 Enoch 15:4–7, which contrasts pure angels with the fallen Watchers who took human wives (1 Enoch 6–7, cf. Genesis 6:1–4).
 The idea that resurrected humans will be “like angels” reflects 1 Enoch 104:2–6, where the righteous are exalted to angelic glory.
 Similarly, 2 Peter 2:4–5 describes God chaining rebellious angels in Tartarus, a dark prison, until judgment—a vivid image from 1 Enoch 10:4–6, 10:11–12, and 88:1–3, not found in Genesis but central to Enochic stories.
 These are a few examples among many.